 Stud Horse Point and Skylight Arch

-Stud Horse Point is a marvelous place to explore and one of the most photogenic viewpoints just outside of Page.
-Especially around sunset, the sandstone cliffs glow warm shades of orange and red, and the landscape feels expansive and wild.
-From the rim you get sweeping views across the desert toward Lake Powell in the distance.
+Stud Horse Point is one of the most expansive and photogenic viewpoints just outside of Page.
+From the rim, you get sweeping views across the desert toward Lake Powell, with sandstone cliffs that glow deep shades of orange and red—especially around sunset.

-My AllTrails route shows the way I explored the area that day.
-It isn’t the most direct route to Skylight Arch—I wandered quite a bit—but it should give you a helpful sense of how the viewpoint, arch, and surrounding terrain connect.
-The sandy roads in the area are generally passable in dry weather, though you’ll want to feel confident driving on desert roads and ideally have a high-clearance vehicle.
-Any car though should be able to make it to where I parked.
+My AllTrails route reflects how I explored the area that day.
+It’s not the most direct route to Skylight Arch—I wandered quite a bit—but it provides a helpful sense of how the viewpoint, arch, and surrounding terrain connect.

 A scenic desert adventure combining the dramatic rim views of Stud Horse Point with a short hike to Skylight Arch.
 This outing mixes easy hiking with a bit of exploration and navigation.